madennis385/Backup-Slackbuilds/README.md

 DEST_BASE_DIR = Path.home() # <<< Change this if you (like me) format EVERYTHING when you reinstall
 DEST_DIR = "SavedSlackBuilds"  # <<< CHANGE THIS!!!
 I use a subdirectory in my home directory that's actually an NFS share, so when my hard drive get formatted, my slackbuilds stay safe.
-FILE_EXTENSIONS = list[".tgz", ".tbz", ".tlz", ".txz"]  # File extensions to monitor (probably doesn't need to change) POLL_INTERVAL = 5  # Seconds between directory scans
+FILE_EXTENSIONS = list[".tgz", ".tbz", ".tlz", ".txz"]  # File extensions to monitor (probably doesn't need to change) POLL_INTERVAL = 5  # Minutes between directory scans
 STABILITY_THRESHOLD = 120  # Seconds a file size must remain unchanged to be considered stable (2 minutes) LOG_FILE = "file_monitor.log"  # Path to the log file
 # --- End Configuration ---